+We currently generate circa 2 million kilowatt hours of clean, renewable energy per year from solar panels on our factories.
+We will continue to invest in this space on rooftops which will become available to the Group.
 Water is also an important factor in the production process.
 The systems installed in both our factories make it possible to filter and reuse at least 200,000 litres of water per day.

-We are also aware that the waste that results from the fabrication of marble is detrimental to the environment, especially if it is disposed.
-For this reason, we utilise marble trimmings and waste to produce recycled marble aggregates which are later used in flooring.
+Additionally, we utilise marble trimmings and waste to produce recycled marble aggregates.
+These are used in the flooring products that we produce.